Locations:

 Vulvar Varicosities

 Vulvar varicosities are swollen veins on your vulva that usually show up when you’re pregnant.
 You can have them without having any symptoms.
-Or, you may notice signs that they’re there, like pain or a feeling of fullness in your vulva.
+Or you may notice signs that they’re there, like pain or a feeling of fullness in your vulva.
 They usually go away once your baby is born.
-In the meantime, there are easy lifestyle adjustments you can make to manage symptoms.
+In the meantime, you can manage symptoms at home.

 Overview